 British explorer Sir William Parry first visited Melville Island in 1819.
 Not only did he discover the island, ice forced him to spend the winter in 1820 at what is now called 'Winter Harbor'.
 The island is named for Robert Dundas, second Viscount Melville, who was First Sea Lord at the time.

 Melville Island is one of two major breeding grounds for a small sea goose, the Western High Arctic Brant.
 DNA analysis and field observations suggest that these birds may be distinct from other Brant stocks.
 Numbering only 4,000–8,000 birds, this is one of the rarest goose stocks in the world.

-Prince of Wales Strait is part of the Arctic Ocean, extending northeastward for 170 mi. from the Amundsen Gulf to Viscount Melville Sound and separating Banks and Victoria Islands.
-It was discovered in 1850 by Robert McClure, the Irish explorer, who came within sight of the Viscount Melville Sound before heavy ice forced him to turn back.
+Prince of Wales Strait is part of the Arctic Ocean, extending northeastward for 170 mi.
+(275 km) from the Amundsen Gulf to Viscount Melville Sound and separating Banks and Victoria Islands.
+It was discovered in 1850 by Irish explorer Robert McClure, who came within sight of Viscount Melville Sound before heavy ice forced him to turn back.

-Named after Albert Edward, then the Prince of Wales, it was not navigated until the RCMP patrol of Sgt Larsen in 1944.
-It has since become the preferred route of large vessels making the passage.
+Named after Albert Edward, then the Prince of Wales, the strait was not navigated until the RCMP patrol of Sgt.
+Larsen in 1944.

-Ulukhaktok is also the location of the most northern golf course in the Americas and hosts the "Billy Joss Open Celebrity Golf Tournament" every summer.
+Ulukhaktok is also the location of the most northern golf course in North America and hosts the "Billy Joss Open Celebrity Golf Tournament" every summer.
 Over the years they have managed to attract players from the Edmonton Oilers and the Edmonton Eskimos, as well as golfers from other countries.

-Because the tundra is close to the tree line, a variety of wildlife can be viewed in the area, including grizzly bears, wolverines and moose, as well as tundra wildlife, such as muskoxen, caribou, foxes and wolves.
+Because the tundra is close to the tree line, a variety of wildlife can be viewed in the area, including grizzly bears, wolverines and moose, as well as tundra wildlife, such as musk ox, caribou, foxes, and wolves.